 “Because there is little to no regulation of ride-sharing, passengers, pedestrians, and occupants in nearby vehicles may be subject to a greater risk of injury from driver error or parts failures,” says a 2018 research brief from the Cato Institute following a study in the Southern Economic Journal.

-“It turns out, if you’re ever in an accident involving Uber or Lyft, you likely won’t sue the ride-sharing company outright,” writes Alicia Adamczyk in Time magazine, who was jogging in New York when she was hit by an Uber driver.
+“It turns out, if you’re ever in Uber/Lyft Accidents, you likely won’t sue the ride-sharing company outright,” writes Alicia Adamczyk in Time magazine, who was jogging in New York when she was hit by an Uber driver.
 “Drivers are technically independent contractors, not employees, meaning the company can deny liability for crashes involving their drivers (and have done so in the past, most notoriously when a driver hit and killed a 6-year-old in San Francisco in 2014).”

 Come talk to us about your situation.
 We are here to help.